freemanzMrojo/Web3ContractCreation/README.md

 test-wallet.json is included in this project, it was created with the [web3j cli](http://docs.web3j.io/4.8.7/command_line_tools/#wallet-tools) `web3j wallet create`
 Your running Ethereum network may need to allocate this wallet's address some funds for the contract creation to work.

+This project can also use raw private key instead of wallet file.
+Manually assign `org.web3j.Web3ContractCreation.USE_PRV_KEY_CREDS` to `true` and update value of `org.web3j.Web3ContractCreation.TEST_PRV_KEY`

 If it's your first run, you'll need to generate the HelloWorld contract wrapper:
 `./gradlew generateContractWrappers`